 A content audit examines existing pieces of content to assess their value, relevance, and effectiveness.

 The initial step in a content audit is to understand the goals of your business.
-What do you want people to feel or think when they read your website?
+What do you want people to think when reading your website?
 Once you’ve established those, it’s easier to identify which one of these categories is most accurate.

 To identify the strengths and weaknesses of your content, you need to conduct a content audit.
 The focus is on.